In this article Author J.B. Rajkumar is sharing his experience in Implementing Automated Regression Testing in the Agile Environment.

 Challenge 6: Daily Scrum Meeting

-Daily Scrum Meeting is one of the key activities in Agile Process.
-Teams do meet for 15 minutes stand up sessions.
+Daily Scrum Meeting is one of the key activities in the Agile Process.
+Teams do meet for 15 minute stand up sessions.
 What is the effectiveness of these meetings?
-How far these meetings help Automation practice Developers?
+How long have these meetings helped Automation Practice Developers? etc., are discussed at this meeting.

 Challenge 7: Release Phase